thaiyenphung/2143-OOP-PhungThai/Assignments/H06/Composition_&_Aggregation_in_OOP.md

-# Part A: Conceptual Quesitions
+# Part A: Conceptual Questions
 ## 1. Composition vs. Aggregation
 ### Definition:
 - **Composition** is a **"has-a" relationship** where one class **completely owns** another class.
 If the owner is destroyed, the contained object is also destroyed.
 This implies **strong ownership**.